girliemac/slack-twilio-call-demo/README.md

 Set up a webhook for "A CALL COMES IN" at https://www.twilio.com/console/phone-numbers

 The hook should point to this Glitch URL with `/receive-call` route.
-In this case, the webhook URL is `https://slack-twilio-call-demo-2.glitch.me/receive-call`
+The webhook URL looks like `https://example.com/receive-call`

 ---